Advisory services and procedural support to non-government senators.

 In 2014–15, the office assisted non-government senators and their staff by providing advice, both written and oral, relating to the role and work of the Senate and its committees, and the Parliament more generally.
 There was strong demand for such advice, particularly during sitting periods.

 Advice was sought and provided on many issues of Senate procedure, but also more broadly to include, for example, the provisions in section 53 of the Constitution, the legislative process and the disallowance process for delegated legislation.

 Staff of the office ensured the accuracy of advice by researching appropriate precedents and consulting other departmental officers—principally the Clerk and the Deputy Clerk.
 Advice was non-partisan, consistent, and provided to senators and their staff in a timely fashion.

-In 2013–14, the office prepared an average of 13 procedural scripts per sitting day for senators’ use in the Senate, typically related to matters such as orders for the production of documents, the suspension of standing orders or other procedural devices, and unanswered questions on notice.
+In 2014–15, the office prepared an average of 10 procedural scripts per sitting day for senators' use in the chamber, typically related to matters such as orders for the production of documents, the suspension of standing orders or other procedural devices, committee references and unanswered questions on notice.

 The office also checked material for procedural accuracy on request from senators and their staff.
 The advice provided was accurate and provided in time to enable senators to use the material in the Senate and elsewhere.

 In 2014–15, the office provided legislative support to senators by drafting amendments to bills and drafting private senators' bills, primarily for non-government senators.